Large-scale universality in quantum reaction-diffusion from Keldysh field theory

 The constant $\Gamma$ (units: $\mbox{length}^{d+2}/\mbox{time}$) characterizes the annihilation reactions.
-In the Supplemental Material \cite{SM}, the jump operator \eqref{eq:annihilation_continuum_limit} is obtained by taking the continuum limit of nearest neighbours annihilation.
-The latter is the natural annihilation decay to consider for fermionic particles, where onsite reactions are forbidden.
+In the Supplemental Material \cite{SM}, the jump operator \eqref{eq:annihilation_continuum_limit} is obtained by taking the continuum limit of nearest-neighbors annihilation.
+The latter is the natural annihilation decay to consider for fermionic particles, where on-site reactions are forbidden.

 Nonequilibrium universal behavior manifests in the power-law decay of the density $n(x,t)=\braket{\psi^{\dagger}(\vec{x}) \psi(\vec{x})}_t$ in time.
 Power-law decay is a general consequence of the nonlinearity of the binary annihilation process \eqref{eq:annihilation_continuum_limit}, and it can therefore be present both for ballistic (as in the case of \eqref{eq:Hamiltonian_diff_potential}) and diffusive transport of particles.
 Here, we characterize this decay in the reaction-limited regime of weak dissipation.
 This regime amounts to considering weak dissipative perturbations \eqref{eq:annihilation_continuum_limit} $\sim\Gamma$ to the integrable (noninteracting) Hamiltonian \eqref{eq:Hamiltonian_diff_potential}.
 In particular, we take $\hbar n(x,t) \Gamma/J \ll 1$, so that reactions are weak and the density slowly changes in time.
-We further allow for weak space inhomogeneities due the presence of the trapping potential $V(\vec{x})$, which we assume to vary on macroscopic length scales $\vec{x} \sim \Gamma^{-1}$.
-In this limit, the quasiparticle dispersion relation $\epsilon_{k}(\vec{x})=D\vec{k}^2+V(\vec{x})$ of $H$ in Eq.~\eqref{eq:Hamiltonian_diff_potential}, with $\vec{k}$ the momentum, is locally modified by the external potential.
+We further allow for weak spatial inhomogeneities due the presence of the trapping potential $V(\vec{x}\, \Gamma)$, which we assume to vary on macroscopic length scales $\vec{x} \sim \Gamma^{-1}$.
+In this limit, the quasiparticle dispersion relation $\epsilon_{k}(\vec{x})=J\vec{k}^2+V(\vec{x}\,\Gamma)$ of $H$ in Eq.~\eqref{eq:Hamiltonian_diff_potential}, with $\vec{k}$ the momentum, is locally modified by the external potential.

 In this regard, we study the quantum reaction-limited regime in the Euler-scaling limit \cite{spohn2012large,Dojon20,essler2022short,lossth5,de2022correlation,Durnin2021,Moyal6,GHDfield,DoyonCorr2018,MollerCorr,PerfettoEulerFluct,BMFTlong}.
 The Euler scale is the largest scale of hydrodynamics, where space-time observation points are large keeping their ratio finite: $\vec{x},t \to \infty$, $\Gamma \to 0$ with $\bar{\vec{x}}=\Gamma \vec{x}$ and $\bar{t}=\Gamma t$ fixed.
 In the different context of Hamiltonian integrability-breaking perturbations, similar scaling limits have been studied in Refs.~\cite{tGGE2,Durnin2021}.
 In the ensuing ``Boltzmann regime'', it has been shown \cite{tGGE2} that the slow dynamics of the weakly broken charges of the unperturbed Hamiltonian is governed by the instantaneous GGE of the integrable Hamiltonian.
 In the context of dissipative systems, in the Euler-scaling limit the similar TGGE assumption has been put forward \cite{tGGE1,tGGE3,tGGE4}, but a derivation of that is missing.
 In this Letter, we aim at connecting the TGGE assumption to diagrammatics techniques showing which assumptions in the latter eventually allow us to reobtain the former.